Prof. Yasuyuki Nogami

 Development methods without programming

-• Creative Practice (August 2015 - )
+• Creative Exercise (August 2015 - )

 Developing creative problem-solving abilities

-• Hardware Security Practice
+• Hardware Security Exercise

 Hardware-level security

-• Introduction to Security
+• Security Overview

 Fundamentals of information security

-• System Security Optimization
+• System Security Optimization Theory

 Design of secure systems

-• Cryptographic Protocol Design
+• Cryptographic Construction Theory

 Design and implementation of cryptographic protocols

-• Mathematical Cryptography
+• Mathematical Cryptography Theory

 Mathematical foundations of cryptographic theory